kekeandzeyu/Computer-Science-Study-Notes/Writerside/topics/Data-Structures-and-Algorithms-2.md

 graph exactly one.
 Design a linear-time algorithm to determine whether a graph has an Euler cycle, and if so, find one.</p>
 <p><format color = "SkyBlue">A:</format> use depth-first search and
-piece together the cycles you discover.
+piece together the cycles you discover.</p>
 </li>
 </list>